-- White FOx instrument with FO-SPR acquisition software, the FOx data processing tool and kinetic analysis suite. - Streptavidin sensor probes for label-free quantification with biotinylated capture molecules (FOx BIOSYSTEMS product nr: 30.0007) or carboxyl sensor probes for generic protein immobilization (FOx BIOSYSTEMS product nr: 30.0003). - Microsoft Excel or other data calculation software for data handling and viewing. - Micropipettes from 10 to $1000 \,\mu$ l with disposable tips. - On-desk refrigeration for protein solutions. - A microtube mixer and centrifuge. - A phage display library expression and cloning platform, including bacteria growth media and shaking incubator.
+- White FOx instrument with FO-SPR acquisition software, the FOx data processing tool and kinetic analysis suite. - Streptavidin sensor probes for label-free quantification with biotinylated capture molecules (FOx BIOSYSTEMS product nr: 30.0007) or carboxyl sensor probes for generic protein immobilization (FOx BIOSYSTEMS product nr: 30.0003). - Microsoft Excel or other data calculation software for data handling and viewing. - Micropipettes from 10 to 1000 μl with disposable tips. - On-desk refrigeration for protein solutions. - A microtube mixer and centrifuge. - A phage display library expression and cloning platform, including bacteria growth media and shaking incubator.
 Here M13 phage were used as expression model1.
-Library generation and bacteria/phage culturing are not described in this application note.
+Library generation and bacteria/phage culturing are not described in this white paper.

-Reagents required for the 2 cases used in this application note are listed in Table 1.
+Reagents required for the 2 cases used in this white paper are listed in Table 1.